-The Basel Committee on Banking Supervision (BCBS), in December 2017, confirmed that the leverage ratio will have a minimum regulatory requirement of 3%, effective from 1 January 2018.
-In November 2019, APRA released a draft standard on the Leverage ratio which included a minimum leverage ratio requirement of 3.5% for IRB banks, effective from 1 January 2023.
+The Basel Committee on Banking Supervision (BCBS), in December 2017, confirmed the leverage ratio minimum regulatory requirement of 3%, effective from 1 January 2018.
+APRA released the final 'Prudential Standard APS 110 Capital Adequacy' on 30 November 2021 which has a minimum requirement for the leverage ratio of 3.5% effective 1 January 2023.